How to Plan a Gender Reveal Party

 Gender Reveal Party Food Ideas

 One of the most fun ways to do a gender reveal is to bake some cupcakes that have a pink or blue frosting or whipped cream filling inside.
-This will allow each of the guests and expectant parents to bite into something at the same time to reveal the blue or pink gender reveal.
+This will allow each of the guests and expectant parents to bite into something at the same time to reveal the baby’s gender.
 This is a fun way to enjoy some goodies together all the while providing a yummy gender reveal to your guests.
 If you want to make you own cupcakes instead of ordering them check out these gender reveal cupcakes from Love In My Oven.

 Gender Reveal Surprise Ideas